iiqof/networklittle/README.md

-#networklittle
+# networklittle

 Implementig and learning networking from this site on python

-the objective is to implement a small network for blockchainlittle.
+the objective is to implement a small peer to peer network for blockchainlittle.